-a) Students who meet published application deadlines have priority over late applicants.
+- a) Students who meet published application deadlines have priority over late applicants.
 Late applicants will be evaluated on a case-by-case basis as funds allow.
-Because financial aid funds are fully allocated during initial awarding, there

-- will normally be no grants or work-study available to late applicants. - b) Full-time enrollment is 9.0 units or more per term (Summer, Fall or Spring/Intersession semester).
+Because financial aid funds are fully allocated during initial awarding, there will normally be no grants or work-study available to late applicants. - b) Full-time enrollment is 9.0 units or more per term (Summer, Fall or Spring/Intersession semester).
 Half-time enrollment is 6.0 units per term. - c) Full-time students who drop to half-time status will have their aid reduced in proportion to the reduction of their tuition charge.
 Federal Work-Study and Federal Direct Loans will be reduced as required by federal law. - d) Students enrolled less than half-time are not eligible to receive any financial aid. - e) Eligibility for financial aid for the summer term varies.
-Check with financialaid@sksm.edu. - f) Students receiving funds from non-SKSM sources will not have their grants reduced except in cases where total need is exceeded. - g) Members of religious orders are eligible to receive grants or scholarships and Federal Unsubsidized Stafford Loans.
-Members of religious orders are ineligible to receive Federal Work-Study. - h) Annual awards will be disbursed equally between the fall and the spring semesters.
+Check with financialaid@sksm.edu. - f) Students receiving funds from non-SKSM sources will not have their grants reduced except in cases where total need is exceeded. - g) Members of religious orders are eligible to receive grants or scholarships and Federal h) Annual awards will be disbursed equally between the fall and the spring semesters.